GandhiCloudLab/ibm-ai-ops-310-instana-ilender-blog/readme.md

 ## Application and AI-Model Management and Training

-This section explains about following as part of the demo setup of Watson AIOps with Instana and iLender App.
+This section explains about Application Management, AI-Model Management and Training to be done in Watson AIOps.

 - Application Management
 <img src="images/app-management.png">